Oros42/CDN_cache/README.md

 7- go on http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js
   If it works, you will be redirected to your server.

+You can go on https://your_host/mycdn/list to see files in your cache.

 If you have any bug, please report it.